inseri-swiss/inseri-core-wp/docs/blocks/image.md

-# Image
+# Image Box

-The image viewer can show images from a remote source.
+The image box can show images from a remote source.

 ## Input